 Most robots will stall after a few back-and-forths pass over it.

-But the Vac 2 Pro did have any issues with removing the grape juice stain, getting most out after the first pass.
+But the Vac 2 Pro did have any issues with removing the grape juice stain, getting the most out after the first pass.

-One issue is it only drags a wet pad on the surface, leaving a sticky residue.
+It only drags a wet pad on the surface, leaving a sticky residue.

-A floor washing robot is the best product for cleaning these messes.
+A floor-washing robot is the best product for cleaning these messes.

 Run Time Comparison